This page contains information about the provision, management and monitoring of parking in Whangarei.

 70+ parking fee exemption

-The exemption card entitles Whangarei residents aged 70 years and over to park your vehicle free of charge at any Council car park in Whangarei for the maximum time indicated on the meter or car park.
+Council provides an exemption card to Whangarei residents aged 70 years and over to park free of charge at any Council car park in Whangarei for the maximum time indicated on the meter or car park.

-Follow the link below to print a copy of the application form which you can complete and send to us.
+Follow the link below to print a copy of the application form which you can complete before bringing it in to us with proof of your address and your driver’s license.

-A Mobility Parking Permit is a card issued by New Zealand CCS Disability Action which entitles the holder to parking concessions.
-It must be displayed in the vehicle being driven or operated by a disabled person.
+A Mobility Parking Permit is a card issued by New Zealand CCS Disability Action which entitles the holder to park in a designated mobility parking space.

-For details and an application form, follow the link below.
+For an application form, follow the link to our Disability Services page below.

 Please call us to report a vehicle which you think has been abandoned.
-To enable a quick response please have as much information as possible.
-An indication of the information required is:
+To enable a quick response please have as much information as possible, such as:

 - an accurate description of the location